-- (a) The Authority has entered into construction and other related contracts, having unexpended balances aggregating \$56.8 million as of October 31, 2020. - (b) The Authority rents office space in Brookfield Place 200 Liberty Street, community meeting space, field offices and maintenance space in condominium buildings in Battery Park City as well as an offsite storage facility.
-Total rent expense amounted to \$1.3 million for each of the years ended October 31, 2020 and 2019, respectively.
+- (a) The Authority has entered into construction and other related contracts, having unexpended balances aggregating \$90.4 million as of October 31, 2021. - (b) The Authority rents office space in Brookfield Place 200 Liberty Street, community meeting space, field offices and maintenance space in condominium buildings in Battery Park City as well as an offsite storage facility.
+Total rent expense amounted to \$1.2 million and \$1.3 million for the years ended October 31, 2021 and 2020, respectively.

 The future minimum lease payments are as follows:

 Year ended October 31:

-2021 \$ 893,287

-2022 210,600
+2022 \$ 1,705,552

-2023 204,600
+2023 1,702,552

-2024 204,600
+2024 1,702,552

-2025 204,600
+2025 1,702,552

+2026 1,612,104

-Thereafter 68,200
+Thereafter 7,633,770

-Total minimum payments required \$ 1,785,887
+Total minimum payments required \$ 16,059,082

-- (c) On October 23, 2007, the members of the Authority approved a proposal by the Governor to pay up to \$40 million of Special Fund monies (see note 12) to the PANYNJ for the pedestrian underpass under Route 9A.
+(c) On October 23, 2007, the members of the Authority approved a proposal by the Governor to pay up to \$40 million of Special Fund monies (see note 12) to the PANYNJ for the pedestrian underpass under Route 9A.
 The concourse will connect the Winter Garden (on the west, at the edge of Battery Park City) and the World Trade Center site on the east.
-As of October 31, 2020, the Authority had disbursed a total sum of \$39,130,619 to the PANYNJ. - (d) Pursuant to its ground lease with Goldman providing for construction by Goldman of a new world headquarters building in Battery Park City, the Authority entered into an arrangement as of July 18, 2007, under which Goldman may make purchases related to construction, furnishing, and equipping the building without liability for New York State and City sales tax, for an aggregate sales tax exemption of up \$60 million.
+As of October 31, 2021, the Authority had disbursed a total sum of \$39,130,619 to the PANYNJ.

+(d) Pursuant to its ground lease with Goldman providing for construction by Goldman of a new world headquarters building in Battery Park City, the Authority entered into an arrangement as of July 18, 2007, under which Goldman may make purchases related to construction, furnishing, and equipping the building without liability for New York State and City sales tax, for an aggregate sales tax exemption of up \$60 million.
 To qualify for the exemption, the Authority is liable for payment of Goldman's purchases in connection with the building, in an amount not to exceed \$100 million (in addition to the value of goods delivered to the building), which purchases Goldman is to make as agent of the Authority, but which Goldman is obligated to pay pursuant to its ground lease.
 The Goldman Sachs Group, Inc (the corporate parent of Goldman) executed a guaranty to assure reimbursement of any amounts paid by the Authority as a consequence of this arrangement.
 The likelihood of any payments made directly by the Authority resulting from this arrangement is considered remote.